-All consumers in the United States who since July 22, 2020, purchased Prevagen in Illinois and all other states with similar laws until the date notice is disseminated in this matter.
+All consumers in the United States of America who since July 22, 2020 and until the date notice is disseminated, purchased Prevagen.

 Excluded from this Class are Defendants and the officers, directors and employees of any Quincy related entity and those who purchased Prevagen for the purpose of resale.